 There are many items around your house that your cat might like to play with, but they aren’t safe.
 Many can be a choking hazard or cause gastrointestinal blockages that may be life-threatening.
 It’s best to be cautious.

-- Hair ties: Your cat has probably stolen a few of these to play with, but they are small and easily swallowed.
+- Hair ties: Your cat has probably stolen a few of these to play with, but they’re small and easily swallowed.
 One cat had to undergo surgery after ingesting over a dozen hair ties.
-They aren’t exactly digestible material, so make sure to keep them away from your cat.
+They aren’t digestible material, so make sure to keep them away from your cat.

 - Jewelry: It’s shiny and usually dangly, but it’s also a choking hazard.
 Obviously jewelry is not digestible, and shiny stones can fall out and wreak havoc on your cat’s insides.
 Maybe it will pass harmlessly, but maybe not.
 Keep the jewelry on your body or in the jewelry box.